y8tireu-LLC/.github/profile/README.md

 ### 🎮 Games
 - **Legends Unbound**: A thrilling multiplayer adventure game with customizable characters and immersive gameplay.
 - **Code Quest**: An educational game to help beginners learn coding through interactive puzzles.
+- **NovaAI**: An AI that uses duckduckgo and has some preloaded questions and a calculator for users to use.

 ### 📱 Apps
 - **EasyTasker**: A productivity app to help you organize tasks and projects effortlessly.